UniMath/agda-unimath/src/elementary-number-theory/multiplication-positive-and-negative-rational-numbers.lagda.md

-# Multiplication of positive, negative, and nonnegative rational numbers
+# Multiplication by positive, negative, and nonnegative rational numbers

 ```agda
 module elementary-number-theory.multiplication-positive-and-negative-rational-numbers where